simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 }
 ```

 Try doing that with a reactive form and keep it simple at the same time.
+By using this approach we let Angular work for us and we still benefit from completely type-safe reactivity, but without all the boilerplate code and complexity...

 ## Specific reactivity